 The red circle above indicates the time we discuss in this section

-It is said that the first sword making started from Yamato province (present Nara prefecture) during the Nara period (710 to 704).
-In the early sword making days, their forging technique was primitive.
-At that time a large number of swordsmiths lived in Yamato, yet as time passes, the sword making declined in this area.
+It is said that the first sword-making started from Yamato province (present Nara prefecture) during the Nara period (710 to 794).
+In the early sword making days, their forging techniques were primitive.
+At that time, a large number of swordsmiths lived in Yamato, yet as time passes, the sword making declined in the area.

 At the end of the Kamakura period, several powerful Buddhist temples in the Yamato area had power struggles against each other.
 Temples had a strong political and military power to control a large territory called Shoen (荘園) with their large number of worrier monks called Sohei (僧兵).
 The most powerful group was called Nanto Sohei (南都僧兵)*.
 The groups of sohei demanded more swords to arm themselves.
 The high demand for swords from Sohei revitalized the Yamato Den (school) and increased the number of swordsmiths in the Yamato area.
 As a result, Yamato Den became active again.
 The Yamato Den style is somewhat similar to that of Yamashiro Den.

 *Nanto Sohei (南都僧兵)———Since around the 11th century, Buddhist temples had become powerful under the protection from the Jokos (retired emperors).
 Those temples had a large number of Sohei (low-level monks who also acted as soldiers).
 When power struggles started between the temples, Sohei fought as their soldiers on the battlefields.
 Nanto Sohei were such soldiers at Kofuku-Ji Temple (興福寺).
 Several large temples such as Todai-Ji (東大寺) Temple controlled the Yamato area.

 Sugata (姿: Shape) —————- Not much difference in style at the early part of Yamato Den and Yamashiro Den.
 Shinogi is high.
 Mune is thin.
 Some types of Yamato Den have shallow sori (curvature).